 A new co-sharing economy has taken root in a number of different industries, and this desire to create ‘community’ led, focused or generated businesses has exploded.
-Airbnb allows everyday homeowners to rent out their rooms and properties to holidaymakers; Uber gives car owners a chance to be a taxi driver on their own terms; coworking spaces like WeWork gives workers from all backgrounds a chance to work in communal environments; and coliving spaces grew up around these to offer opportunities for people from all over the world to live and work together.
+Following this trend, Airbnb allows everyday homeowners to rent out their rooms and properties to holidaymakers; Uber gives car owners a chance to be a taxi driver on their own terms; coworking spaces like WeWork gives workers from all backgrounds a chance to work in communal environments; and coliving spaces grew up around these to offer opportunities for people from all over the world to live and work together.

 What is co-creation?

 The rise of the sharing economy hasn’t come out of the blue.
 Brands that listen to their audience, gain insight from their consumers, and develop concepts alongside them, thrive in a world that’s all about collaboration and democratic decision-making.
 This is co-creation.

 - Starbucks launched its online platform MyStarbucksIdea.com to tap into any type of ideas coming from consumers and turbocharged a turnaround in the way it operates.